-- i.
+- Commercial i.
 Protect intensive farming areas from urban development and other activities that may threaten their productive capacity.
-This land represents the most important economically and employment generational productive "plant" in the Municipality. - Commonage farming - i.
+This land represents the most important economically and employment generational productive "plant" in the Municipality. - Commonage i.
+Reserve those parts of the Municipal commonages at Laingsburg town, farming i.
 Reserve those parts of the Municipal commonages at Laingsburg town, Matjiesfontein (if the Transnet land is successfully acquired for this purpose) and Vleiland not required for urban development and particularly those with highly fertile soil for small scale farming at the highest intensity possible depending on available fertile soil and water.
-These small farms should be managed as incubators for farmers to gain experience before moving onto larger commercial farms and enterprises.
+These small farms should be managed as incubators for farmers to gain experience before moving onto larger commercial farms and enterprises. - ii.
+Promote conservation tillage, animal traction and other low energy, conservation friendly, low input cost agricultural methods. - iii.

-- iii.
 Investigate access to irrigation water. - iv.
 Parcel arable land into small farms for tenants to use as farm incubators. - v.
 Investigate irrigation potential on commonage land. - vi.
 Terminate leases with commercial farming tenants on commonage as soon as possible (look at ways to make up revenue (including new rates/tariffs schedules) so that they can be used for land reform incubation.